EN ISO 20471 Explained: Hi-Vis Classes, Requirements & Employer Responsibilities (UK)

 Under the Personal Protective Equipment at Work Regulations, employers must:

-• Assess risks and determine if hi-vis PPE is required
+• Assess the risks and determine whether hi-vis PPE is required

 • Provide suitable compliant PPE free of charge